MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Stochastic Gradient Descent; Covariate Shift.
   - <details><summary>Digest</summary> We show that SGDm under covariate shift with a fixed step-size can be unstable and diverge.
 In particular, we show SGDm under covariate shift is a parametric oscillator, and so can suffer from a phenomenon known as resonance.
 We approximate the learning system as a time varying system of ordinary differential equations, and leverage existing theory to characterize the system's divergence/convergence as resonant/nonresonant modes.

-- Do We Really Need a Learnable Classifier at the End of Deep Neural Network? [[paper]](https://arxiv.org/abs/2203.09081)
-  - Yibo Yang, Liang Xie, Shixiang Chen, Xiangtai Li, Zhouchen Lin, Dacheng Tao.
-  - Key Word: Neural Collapse.
-  - <details><summary>Digest</summary> We study the potential of training a network with the last-layer linear classifier randomly initialized as a simplex ETF and fixed during training.
-This practice enjoys theoretical merits under the layer-peeled analytical framework.
-We further develop a simple loss function specifically for the ETF classifier.
-Its advantage gets verified by both theoretical and experimental results.

 - How Many Data Are Needed for Robust Learning? [[paper]](https://arxiv.org/abs/2202.11592)
   - Hongyang Zhang, Yihan Wu, Heng Huang.
   - Key Word: Robustness.
   - <details><summary>Digest</summary> In this work, we study the sample complexity of robust interpolation problem when the data are in a unit ball.
 We show that both too many data and small data hurt robustness.

 ### Others: 2021

-- On the Role of Neural Collapse in Transfer Learning. [[paper]](https://arxiv.org/abs/2112.15121)
-  - Tomer Galanti, András György, Marcus Hutter. *ICLR 2022*
-  - Key Word: Neural Collapse; Transfer Learning.
-  - <details><summary>Digest</summary> We provide an explanation for this behavior based on the recently observed phenomenon that the features learned by overparameterized classification networks show an interesting clustering property, called neural collapse.

 - Discovering and Explaining the Representation Bottleneck of DNNs. [[paper]](https://arxiv.org/abs/2111.06236)
   - Huiqi Deng, Qihan Ren, Hao Zhang, Quanshi Zhang. *ICLR 2022*